 - Electric radiators work with specialized heating elements.
 These elements transfer heat to objects using radiation.

 Baseboard heaters heat the air using a convection heat method.
 They heat the particles in the air making you feel warmer faster.
 They do not heat objects, so once they are off, you will cool down quicker than you would with a radiator.
-If you open a door to outside, the warm air will quickly dissipate because heat transfer always works from hot to cold.
+If you open a door to the outside world, the warm air will quickly dissipate because heat transfer always works from hot to cold.

 But how do they operate?
 Baseboards contain either oil or water which warms up using a heating element.
 This element warms the air above and around the baseboard.